6 Impervious cover

 The larger area of missing data from 2014 data included small areas of active urban development between 2014 and 2018.
 Estimates of 2014 cover per subcatchment were made for those areas, and elsewhere 2018 impervious cover was assumed (see below).

 Figure 6.1: Area of available land cover data from various sources in A. 2005, B. 2014, C. 2018 and D. 2022.
-THe missing areas in each year were estimated from alternative data sources: where Nearmap data was available from the neighbouring year, it was used (green).
+The missing areas in each year were estimated from alternative data sources: where Nearmap data was available from the neighbouring year, it was used (green).
 Otherwise other data sources were used as described in the text.

 Areas with no Nearmap data in 2014, 2018 or 2022 (blue areas in Figure 6.1 B-D) were filled with data from several sources.
 For these rural areas, we created road polygons by creating buffers around 2022 Open Street Map (OSM) lines for roads classed as sealed .
 All minor roads were assigned a width of 7 m, and large highways 12 m.
 We used roof polygons estimated from 2009 Lidar as part of an earlier project, and augmented these with hand-drawn polygons of new buildings and paved surfaces visible in 2022 Google satellite imagery.